 Southeast Missouri State University is regionally accredited by the Higher Learning Commission (HLC).

 Choosing an Online Bachelor’s in Criminal Justice Studies Program

-Criminal justice classes cover a range of subjects, including sociology, psychology and law.
+Criminal justice classes cover a range of subjects, including sociology, psychology, and law.
 Major courses cover specific topics and approaches in the criminal justice system.
-For example, criminology courses explore the theories and analytical processes used to study criminal behavior, while corrections classes study issues related to criminal punishment and rehabilitation systems.
-Students enrolled in an online criminal justice degree also learn about different types of crime, including gang activity and white-collar crime.
+For example, criminology courses explore the theories and analytical processes used to study criminal behavior while corrections classes study issues related to criminal punishment and rehabilitation systems.
+Students enrolled in an online criminal justice degree also learn about the different types of crime, including gang activity and white-collar crime.
 Several courses explain daily operations for police officers and other law enforcement professionals.

 What Will I Learn in an Online Bachelor’s in Criminal Justice Program?